Guard Your Reputation Like a Rottweiler!

 • Any posts or photos that you may be tagged in and are appearing on your timelines

 Next, check your settings.
 While you want to be found on LinkedIn, you may want to set Facebook to private and have more control over who is looking at your page.
 If you come across old accounts that you’re not using consider deleting them altogether.
 If you can’t keep them up, it’s not going to look so good.
+It will also create some much needed headspace.
+This is useful if you are feeling overwhelmed.

 Step Three: Build Your Brand